Defxult/discordLevelingSystem/README.md

 * `level_requirement` (`int`) What level is required for a member to be awarded the role.
 * `role_name` (`str`) An optional name.
 Nothing is done with this value, it is used for visual identification purposes.

 When creating role awards, all role ID's and level requirements must be unique.
 Level requirements must also be in ascending order.
 It is also possible to assign different role awards for different guilds.
 If you don't want any role awards, set the `awards` parameter to `None`.
-When setting `awards`, it accepts a `dict` where they keys are guild IDs and the values are a `list` of `RoleAward`
+When setting `awards`, it accepts a `dict` where the keys are guild IDs and the values are a `list` of `RoleAward`
 <div align="left"><sub>EXAMPLE</sub></div>

 ```py